atomikaya/fiction/assets/stories/the-usual-stars/04/src/draft.md

 menus and interfaces

 > I want to know why I've been *handed* a package without explanations.
-I'm joining the live stream and the delivery info.
+I'm including the live stream of the meeting and the delivery info, so check that out.

 ## 3